The Vast of Night: Plot

-In 1950s Cayuga, New Mexico, teenage disc jockey Everett helps prepare for a high school basketball game.
-He and his friend Fay test her new tape recorder, and Everett walks her to her job as a switchboard operator before starting his own night shift at the WOTW radio station.
+In the 1950s fictional town of Cayuga, New Mexico, teenage disc jockey Everett helps prepare for a high-school basketball game.
+He and his friend Fay test her new tape recorder before Everett walks her to her job as a switchboard operator and begins his shift at WOTW radio station.

-Fay listens to Everett's show, which is interrupted by a mysterious audio signal.
-A woman calls about a strange large object hovering over her land, her voice coming through weakly due to the static.
-Fay tells Everett, who asks his listeners for information about the signal.
+While listening to Everett's broadcast, Fay hears a mysterious audio signal interrupt the program.
+A woman calls to report a large object hovering over her property, though the static weakens her voice.
+Fay alerts Everett, who asks listeners to call in with information about the signal.

-A man named Billy calls, and Everett broadcasts the call live.
-Billy explains that he served in the military and was flown to a highly secretive location in the desert.
-Warned that telling anyone about the classified project would "endanger America", he and the other personnel built a large underground bunker to house an enormous unknown object.
-Flying away from the facility, he heard the same unexplained signal on the plane's radio.
+A man named Billy phones the station, and Everett broadcasts the conversation live.
+Billy says he served in the military and was transported to a secret desert facility, where he and other personnel constructed a vast underground bunker to contain an enormous unidentified object.
+During a flight away from the site, he heard the same strange signal over the aircraft radio.

-Billy developed a lung condition that he believes was caused by his time in the desert and learned of other instances of the military burying similar cargo in secret locations, where the same signal was heard.
-He explains that the sound appeared to be a communication signal, sometimes transmitted from higher than any man-made object could fly.
+Billy later developed a lung condition that he attributes to his work there and learned of similar military operations involving buried cargo accompanied by the same signal.
+He believes the sound functions as a communication signal, sometimes transmitted from altitudes beyond the reach of human aircraft.

-The call is briefly disconnected, but Billy calls back and states that he and the other personnel chosen for these projects were all black or Mexican which, he surmises, was to ensure they were less likely to be believed by the public should they talk about what they experienced.
-A friend of his managed to record the signal and sent copies to Billy and others who worked on the projects, including a member of the Air Force, now deceased, who lived in Cayuga.